HortonworksUniversity/Security_Labs/README.md

 - Click Next > Proceed Anyway to proceed with the wizard

-- On Configure Identities page, you will have to enter your AD admin credentials:
+- If prompted, on Configure Identities page, you may have to enter your AD admin credentials:
   - Admin principal: `hadoopadmin@LAB.HORTONWORKS.NET`
   - Admin password: BadPass#1
   - Check the "Save admin credentials" checkbox

 - Click Next > Deploy to install RangerKMS

-- Restart Ranger and RangerKMS via Ambari (hold off on restarting HDFS and other components for now)

 - Confirm these properties got populated to kms://http@(kmshostname):9292/kms
   - HDFS > Configs > Advanced core-site:
     - hadoop.security.key.provider.path
   - HDFS > Configs > Advanced hdfs-site:
     - dfs.encryption.key.provider.uri

-- Restart the services that require it e.g. HDFS, Mapreduce, YARN
+- Restart the services that require it e.g. HDFS, Mapreduce, YARN via Actions > Restart All Required

 - Restart Ranger and RangerKMS services.